bramwelt/CS46X/protocol.md

 keypair.
 In this use case the browser extension is function as the "user" actor.

-This use case invovles the following steps:
+This use case involves the following steps:

 1. Generation of the user certificate from the browser extension.
 1. Send the certificate to the IdP.